-For active humidification for patients who are invasively ventilated, the device should provide a humidity level between 33 and 44 mg H2O/L and a gas temperature between 34°C and 41°C (93.2°F and 105.8°F) at the circuit Y-piece, with a relative humidity of 100%, to prevent the drying out of secretions in the artificial airway.2 A maximum delivered gas temperature of 37°C (98.6°F) and 100% relative humidity (44 mg H2O/L) at the circuit Y-piece is recommended, which is evidenced by the presence of condensate in the ET tube connector.1
+Active HHs increase the heat and water vapor content of inspired gas.
+The humidifier should provide a humidity level between 33 and 44 mg H2O/L2 and a gas temperature between 34°C and 41°C (93.2°F and 105.8°F)1 at the circuit Y-piece, with a relative humidity of 100% to prevent the drying out of secretions in the artificial airway.2 A maximum delivered gas temperature of 37°C (98.6°F) and 100% relative humidity (44 mg H2O/L) at the circuit Y-piece is recommended.2 A relative humidity of 100% may be confirmed by the presence of condensate in the circuit Y-piece connector.2

-*In these skills, a “classic” reference is a widely cited, standard work of established excellence that significantly affects current practice and may also represent the foundational research for practice.
+*In these skills, a “classic” reference is a widely cited, standard work of established excellence that significantly affects practice and may also represent the foundational research for practice.

 Cookies are used by this site.
-To decline or learn more, visit our cookies page.
+To decline or learn more, visit our cookie notice.